shwetam19/Movie-Ratings-Analysis/README.md

 # Comparison of Bollywood and Hollywood Movies

-## Description
-This project aims to compare Bollywood and Hollywood movies based on their average ratings over the years.
-The analysis is conducted using Python, leveraging libraries such as Pandas, NumPy, and Matplotlib to process and visualize the data.

 ## Features
 - Import movie ratings data from a CSV file.
 - Filter movies based on the language (Hindi for Bollywood, English for Hollywood).